random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 A mirager is a specialized mage that utilizes illusion based spells.
 They can not wear armor and restricted to using daggers or staves as weapons.
-INT is a mirager's prime stat.
+CHA is a mirager's prime stat.

 | XP      | LVL   | HP    | BAB | SP1 | SP2 | SP3 | SP4 | SP5 | LUCK |